-Exhibit number Exhibit table 1.1 Form of Underwriting Agreement 3.1 Third Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect 3.2 Form of Fourth Amended and Restated Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) 3.3 By-laws of the Registrant, as currently in effect 3.4 Form of Amended and Restated By-laws (to be effective upon the closing of this offering) 4.1 Second Amended and Restated Investors' Rights Agreement among the Registrant and certain of its stockholders, dated March 11, 2021 4.2 Form of Common Stock Certificate 5.1 Opinion of Goodwin Procter LLP 10.1# 2020 Stock Option and Grant Plan, as amended, and forms of award agreements thereunder 10.2# 2021 Stock Option and Incentive Plan and forms of award agreements thereunder 10.3# 2021 Employee Stock Purchase Plan 10.4# Senior Executive Cash Incentive Bonus Plan 10.5# Form of Officer Indemnification Agreement 10.6# Form of Director Indemnification Agreement 10.7# Employment Agreement between the Registrant and Markus Warmuth, to be in effect upon the closing of this offering 10.8# Employment Agreement between the Registrant and Ajim Tamboli, to be in effect upon the closing of this offering 10.9# Employment Agreement between the Registrant and Owen Wallace, to be in effect upon the closing of this offering 10.10# Employment Agreement between the Registrant and Sharon Townson, to be in effect upon the closing of this offering 10.11# Employment Agreement between the Registrant and John Castle, to be in effect upon the closing of this offering 10.12# Employment Agreement between the Registrant and Filip Janku, to be in effect upon the closing of this offering.
-10.13†† Contribution and Exchange Agreement, dated April 14, 2020, between certain shareholders of Monte Rosa Therapeutics AG and the Registrant 10.14†† Contribution and Exchange Agreement, dated September 1, 2020, between certain shareholders of Monte Rosa Therapeutic AG and the Registrant 10.15† Services Agreement, dated as of April 10, 2018, between Ridgeline Therapeutics GmbH and Monte Rosa Therapeutics AG 10.16† Services Agreement, dated as of December 29, 2020, between Monte Rosa Therapeutics AG and the Registrant
+Exhibit number Exhibit table 1.1 Form of Underwriting Agreement 3.1 Third Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect 3.2 Form of Fourth Amended and Restated Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) 3.3 By-laws of the Registrant, as currently in effect 3.4 Form of Amended and Restated By-laws (to be effective upon the closing of this offering) 4.1 Second Amended and Restated Investors' Rights Agreement among the Registrant and certain of its stockholders, dated March 11, 2021 4.2 Form of Common Stock Certificate 5.1 Opinion of Goodwin Procter LLP 10.1# 2020 Stock Option and Grant Plan, as amended, and forms of award agreements thereunder 10.2# 2021 Stock Option and Incentive Plan and forms of award agreements thereunder 10.3# 2021 Employee Stock Purchase Plan 10.4# Senior Executive Cash Incentive Bonus Plan 10.5# Form of Officer Indemnification Agreement 10.6# Form of Director Indemnification Agreement 10.7# Employment Agreement between the Registrant and Markus Warmuth, to be in effect upon the closing of this offering 10.8# Employment Agreement between the Registrant and Ajim Tamboli, to be in effect upon the closing of this offering 10.9# Employment Agreement between the Registrant and Owen Wallace, to be in effect upon the closing of this offering 10.10# Employment Agreement between the Registrant and Sharon Townson, to be in effect upon the closing of this offering 10.11# Employment Agreement between the Registrant and John Castle, to be in effect upon the closing of this offering 10.12 Contribution and Exchange Agreement, dated April 14, 2020, between certain shareholders of Monte Rosa Therapeutics AG and the Registrant 10.13 Contribution and Exchange Agreement, dated September 1, 2020, between certain shareholders of Monte Rosa Therapeutics AG and the Registrant 10.14† Services Agreement, dated as of April 10, 2018, between Ridgeline Therapeutics GmbH and Monte Rosa Therapeutics AG 10.15† Services Agreement, dated as of December 29, 2020, between Monte Rosa Therapeutics AG and the Registrant

-Exhibit number Exhibit table 10.17† License Agreement, dated as of April 10, 2018, among Cancer Research Technology Limited, The Institute of Cancer Research: Royal Cancer Hospital and Monte Rosa Therapeutics AG 10.18† Collaboration and Option Agreement, dated as of April 10, 2018, among Cancer Research Technology Limited, The Institute of Cancer Research: Royal Cancer Hospital and Monte Rosa Therapeutics AG, as amended on February 25, 2019, January 20, 2020 and June 18, 2020.
-10.19 Lease Agreement, dated September 23, 2020, between OPG MP Parcel Owner (DE) LLC and the Registrant 21.1 Subsidiaries of the Registrant 23.1 Consent of Deloitte & Touche LLP, Independent Registered Public Accounting Firm 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page to this registration statement)
+Exhibit number Exhibit table 10.16† License Agreement, dated as of April 10, 2018, among Cancer Research Technology Limited, The Institute of Cancer Research: Royal Cancer Hospital and Monte Rosa Therapeutics AG 10.17† Collaboration and Option Agreement, dated as of April 10, 2018, among Cancer Research Technology Limited, The Institute of Cancer Research: Royal Cancer Hospital and Monte Rosa Therapeutics AG, as amended on February 25, 2019, January 20, 2020 and June 18, 2020.
+10.18 Lease Agreement, dated September 23, 2020, between OPG MP Parcel Owner (DE) LLC and the Registrant 21.1 Subsidiaries of the Registrant 23.1 Consent of Deloitte & Touche LLP, Independent Registered Public Accounting Firm 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page to this registration statement)

-- \ To be filed by amendment. - \\ Previously filed - # Indicates a management contract or any compensatory plan, contract or arrangement, - † Portions of this exhibit (indicated by asterisks) will be omitted in accordance with the rules of the SEC. - th Certain exhibits and schedules to these agreements have been omitted pursuant to Item 601 of Regulation S-K. The registrant will furnish copies of any of the exhibits and schedules to the Securities and Exchange Commission upon request. - (b) Financial Statement Schedules.
+- To be filed by amendment.

+- Previously filed

+- # Indicates a management contract or any compensatory plan, contract or arrangement.

+- † Portions of this exhibit (indicated by asterisks) will be omitted in accordance with the rules of the SEC.

+- (b) Financial Statement Schedules.